-There are currently only two therapies approved in the United States for the treatment of DMD: Sarepta's drug Exondys 51, also known as eteplirsen, an exon skipping therapy targeting the skipping of exon 51, that was granted accelerated approval by the FDA, and Marathon Pharmaceuticals' EMFLAZATM, also known as deflazacort, a corticosteroid, which is indicated for the treatment of DMD in patients five years of age and older.
+There are currently only two therapies approved in the United States for the treatment of DMD: the Sarepta Therapeutics, Inc., or Sarepta, drug EXONDYS 51®, also known as eteplirsen, an exon skipping therapy targeting the skipping of exon 51, that was granted accelerated approval by the FDA, and PTC Therapeutics' EMFLAZA®, also known as deflazacort, a glucocorticoid, which is indicated for the treatment of DMD in patients five years of age and older.
 Corticosteroid therapy, including treatment with prednisone, is often prescribed to treat the inflammation underlying DMD and to delay loss of ambulation.
-Corticosteroids have demonstrated efficacy in DMD patients, which is believed to be driven by reductions in activated NF-kB.
-However, corticosteroids primarily act through another pathway called the glucocorticoid receptor-mediated pathway, and also can cause significant complications including growth suppression, excessive weight gain, behavioral changes, reduction in bone strength and compromise of the immune system.
+In DMD patients, corticosteroids have demonstrated efficacy, which is believed to be driven by reductions in activated NF-kB.
+However, because corticosteroids primarily act through another pathway called the glucocorticoid receptor-mediated pathway, they can cause significant complications including growth suppression, excessive weight gain, behavioral changes, reduction in bone strength and compromise of the immune system.
 Over time, corticosteroids induce chronic myopathy in many diseases through induction of muscle protein breakdown, which ultimately leads to muscle damage.
 DMD patients treated with corticosteroids typically show an initial improvement in measures of muscle function but then resume a progressive decline.
 Approximately half of DMD patients treated with steroids lose the ability to walk by age thirteen and the vast majority are in wheelchairs by age sixteen.
 DMD patients typically live until their mid-twenties, despite the availability of corticosteroids.

-Additionally, there are several treatments for DMD that are approved or under review in the European Union or are expected to be under review by regulatory agencies in the near future.
-Santhera Pharmaceuticals, or Santhera, has filed a marketing authorization application with the European Medicines Agency, or EMA, for Raxone[®], also known as idebenone, for the treatment of DMD in patients with respiratory function decline and not taking concomitant glucocorticoids.
-Sarepta's Exondys 51 is under review by the EMA, and PTC Therapeutics' ataluren is conditionally approved in the European Union and several other countries for treatment of nonsense mutation DMD under the trade name TranslamaTM.
-PTC Therapeutics also re-filed a new drug application, or NDA, with the FDA in March 2017.
-Exondys 51 and ataluren target mechanisms to increase levels of dystrophin in muscles.
+In addition to the FDA-approved DMD therapies in the United States, there are several treatments for DMD that currently are being reviewed by the FDA or are approved or under review in the EU or are expected to be under review by regulatory agencies in the near future.
+For example, Sarepta announced in February 2019 that the rolling NDA for golodirsen, its phosphorodiamidate morpholino oligomer, or PMO, based, exon-53 skipping candidate, has been accepted by the FDA.
+Golodirsen has been granted priority review by the FDA and the Prescription Drug User Fee Act, or PDUFA, date for a decision is August 19, 2019.
+Also, PTC Therapeutics' ataluren is conditionally approved in the EU and several other countries for treatment of nonsense mutation DMD, or nmDMD, in ambulatory patients aged two years and older, under the trade name TranslarnaTM.
+In the third quarter of 2018, PTC Therapeutics filed in the EU for an extension of the existing label for Translarna to include non-ambulatory DMD patients.
+PTC Therapeutics is conducting additional clinical trials with ataluren in nmDMD in the United States and is in discussions with the FDA as to the regulatory approval pathway.

+EXONDYS 51, golodirsen and ataluren target mechanisms to increase levels of dystrophin in muscles.
 Each of these agents addresses a specific type of genetic mutation in order to produce a partially functional dystrophin protein.
 The therapeutic goal of these product candidates is to reduce disease severity and extend survival in those DMD patients who are candidates for therapy with these agents.
-Based on the prevalence of the specific mutations that Exondys 51 and ataluren are designed to address, they would be expected to be effective in an aggregate of approximately 26% of DMD patients.
-We believe that DMD patients, including those treated with these dystrophin therapies, will continue to require treatments to reduce muscle inflammation and degeneration and enhance muscle regeneration.
+Based on the prevalence of the specific mutations that EXONDYS 51, golodirsen and ataluren are designed to address, they would be expected to be effective in an aggregate of approximately 34% of DMD patients.
+We believe that DMD patients, including those treated with these dystrophin-targeted therapies, will continue to require treatments to reduce muscle inflammation and degeneration and enhance muscle regeneration.